osmphp/framework/doc/web-development/05-rendering.md

 ## Views ##

-View is just an ordinary PHP object with properties and methods, an instance of `Manadev\Framework\Views\View` or descendant class.
+View is just an ordinary PHP object with properties and methods, an instance of `Osm\Framework\Views\View` or descendant class.

 To create a view object, use [`new` static method](#):

-    use Manadev\Framework\Views\View;
+    use Osm\Framework\Views\View;

     $view = View::new([
 		'template' => 'My_Module.signup_form',